LAFemTech/lafemtech.github.io/README.md

 Title pending - suggestions welcome.

 Also please add any suggestions on best practices or formats for maintaining or presenting groups or resources such as this via GitHub.
-Currently resources and content are stored in the WIKI - feel free to check it out and add details!

 ## TO-DO's